vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0-beta/README.md

 MToon linearly interpolates base and shade colors according to the dot product of the surface normal and the light vector.
 MToon can adjust the threshold position and width (feather) of the boundary between the lit and unlit parts.

-The position of the shading boundary is specified by the `shadingShiftFactor` and `shadingShiftTexture` defined in the extension.
+The position of the shading boundary is specified by the `shadingShiftFactor` and `shadingShiftTexture` defined by the MToon extension.
-The width of the shading boundary is specified by the `shadingToonyFactor` defined in the extension.
+The width of the shading boundary is specified by the `shadingToonyFactor` defined by the MToon extension.

 `shadingShiftTexture` adjusts the position of the shading boundary set by `shadingShiftFactor`.
 This texture allows it to adjust the lighting on certain model parts.